Luis de la Puente Uceda

-Luis de la Puente Uceda (April 1, 1926 Santiago de Chuco, Peru - October 23, 1965) was a Peruvian activist, politician, land reformer, and guerrilla who protested against the political coexistence and coalition between his party, American Popular Revolutionary Alliance (APRA), and the conservative forces who supported the second government of Manuel Prado Ugarteche (1956-1962), and helped pioneer land reform in Peru.
+Luis de la Puente Uceda (April 1, 1926 – October 23, 1965) was a Peruvian activist, politician, land reformer, and guerrilla who protested against the political coexistence and coalition between his party, American Popular Revolutionary Alliance (APRA), and the conservative forces who supported the second government of Manuel Prado Ugarteche (1956-1962), and helped pioneer land reform in Peru.

 Early life

 He was the son of Juan de Dios de la Puente Ganoza and Rita Uceda Callirgos.
 After the death of his father, his mother married Arturo Gildemeister.
 He was the nephew-in-law of Lucía Haya de la Torre, sister of Víctor Raúl Haya de la Torre.
 He married Carmela de la Puente de Ontaneda, with whom he fathered two children: Luis Felipe and María Eugenia de la Puente de la Puente de Ontaneda.